95

 Phase 5: Your First Week Abroad

 You made it.
 The planning phase is over and the living phase begins.
 Your first week should focus on establishing the essentials that make daily life function.
+Resist the temptation to explore or socialize before the administrative basics are handled — the bureaucratic tasks are time-sensitive, and putting them off creates compounding delays.

 - Get a local phone number.
 Buy a local SIM or activate an eSIM.
 You need a working local number for banking, deliveries, apartment viewings, and dozens of other services that require phone verification.